Greek Yogurt Mac and Cheese

 • ¼ teaspoon salt

-• ½ cup plain Greek yogurt Any fat percentage, though 2% or whole milk yogurt make the creamiest mac and cheese
+• ½ cup plain Greek yogurt 2% or full-fat recommended

 Instructions

-• Boil the pasta in heavily salted pasta water, according to the package directions.
+• Boil pasta in heavily salted water (1 tbsp salt per 2 quarts water) according to package directions until al dente.
 Drain and set aside.

-• Return the empty pan to low to medium-low heat.
-Add the butter and melt.
-Whisk the flour into the melted butter.
-Cook for 1-2 minutes, whisking continually, or until the flour is golden brown and smells nutty.
+• Whisk flour into the melted butter.
+Cook 1–2 minutes, whisking constantly, until golden and nutty-smelling.

-• Reduce the heat to low (if not aready on low).
-Whisk in the Greek yogurt, cheddar cheese, and salt until smooth and creamy.
+• Reduce the heat to low.
+Whisk in the cheddar cheese, salt, and Greek yogurt until smooth and creamy.

 Notes